Disposable Email Checker

 Check if an email address or email domain is disposable or temporary.
 If you run a website or SaaS, you know that disposable addresses are often used for abusive purposes.
 This free tool is powered by the Dregs platform.

+Free to use: no account, no API key, no credit card.
 Anonymous checks are limited to 10 per minute and 100 per day per IP.
-Create a Dregs account to unlock higher limits and more detailed user scoring across many dimensions, not just the email domain.
-Sign up for free!
+Create an account for higher limits and more detailed user scoring across many dimensions, not just the email domain.
+Start free!

 How does it work?